All Backlinks Are Not Equal

 This is a broad overview only, but it should help you to gain a better insight into the amazing world of SEO.

-While you can certainly take on the (laborious!) task of building your own backlinks, here are just two benefits of working with an SEO consultant like me:
+While you can certainly take on the (laborious!) task of building your own backlinks, here are just two benefits of working with SEO consultants like us:

-- I know what backlinks are valuable and worth chasing;
+- We know what backlinks are valuable and worth chasing;

-- I am continually researching and updating my list of linkworthy sites; and
+- We are continually researching and updating our list of linkworthy sites; and

-- I’ve developed relationships with a number of different websites, making it easier for me to place backlinks.
+- We have developed relationships with a number of different websites, making it easier for us to place backlinks.

-When it comes to generating quality backlinks for my retainer clients, a big part of my strategy centres on producing high-quality content (which includes a backlink), which I then place on other quality websites – and it’s proven to be very effective.
+When it comes to generating quality backlinks for our retainer clients, a big part of our strategy centres on producing high-quality content (which includes a backlink), which we then place on other quality websites – and it’s proven to be very effective.